JayasuriyanRP/PDF_Editor/Readme.md

 - ✅ Redact Sensitive Information – Blur or remove certain content from PDFs.

 ### 2. PDF Merging & Splitting Features
-- ✅ Merge PDFs – Merge multiple PDFs, allowing users to arrange file order before merging.
+- ✅ Merge PDFs – Merge multiple PDFs, allowing users to arrange file order before merging. - `DONE`
 - ✅ Split PDFs – Extract specific pages from a PDF into a new file.
 - ✅ Extract Pages – Save selected pages as a new PDF instead of merging everything.
 - ✅ Duplicate Pages – Copy and insert pages multiple times before merging.

 ### 3. File Management Features
-- ✅ Save Edited PDFs – Ensure that applied edits persist in the saved file.
+- ✅ Save Edited PDFs – Ensure that applied edits persist in the saved file. - `DONE`
 - ✅ Save as Different Formats – Export PDFs to PNG, JPG, or TXT.
 - ✅ Cloud Storage Integration – Save files to Google Drive, Dropbox, or OneDrive.
 - ✅ Auto Save Progress – Retain edits even if the user refreshes the page.